George Borg Olivier: Road to Independence

 This was the tail end of the Maltese Politico-religious dispute, comparable in some ways to the questions arising thirty years earlier, in Strickland's time.
 Although there was a personality clash between Archbishop Gonzi and Mintoff, other issues of power and jurisdiction were clearly becoming evident in the growing tension between the ecclesiastical sphere and the state.
 Mass hysteria and campaigns of almost sectarian proportions ensued, with Mintoff and several of his Labour Party colleagues being denied the sacraments and demonised.
-Borg Olivier was no religious fanatic, and took the politically correct side against his main adversary, riding on the wave of religious sentiment.
-Privately he argued that the Church's efforts to rally third parties to enter the political fray was damaging his chances.
+Borg Olivier was no religious fanatic and took the politically correct side against his main adversary, riding on the wave of religious sentiment.
+Privately, he argued that the Church's efforts to rally third parties to enter the political fray were damaging his chances.
 This referred in particular to a second, Church-supported right-wing party led by Herbert Ganado, which had returned four MPs in the 1962 elections.
-Ganado, along with three other 'pro-church' small parties, two of which with returned MPs, were opposed to independence.
+Ganado, along with three other 'pro-church' small parties, two of which had returned MPs, were opposed to independence.

-Gonzi wanted to check both Mintoff and Borġ Olivier, to prevent the loss of the Church's guarded status under a new political system.
+Gonzi wanted to check both Mintoff and Borġ Olivier to prevent the loss of the Church's guarded status under a new political system.
 Both the main political parties, the PN and the MLP, had independence from Britain prominently included in their electoral campaigns.
 On taking office in 1962, the demand for independence was put on the table quickly enough and preliminary discussions began almost immediately.
 Borġ Olivier tried rather unsuccessfully to get Britain to increase its aid to Malta, to protect against the consequences of the planned 'run down' of British service establishments in Malta.
 After unsuccessful talks, Borg Olivier retorted that he had not gone to London "to make a silver collection".